Web Taxonomy for referencing external vocabularies

 Install and enable the Web Taxonomy module.
 As of November 2016, only the Web Taxonomy Plugin for DBpedia seems to work.
 Install and enable it as well, along with the Http Client module, which is a prerequisite.

 When you enable the DBpedia plugin, it will create an empty vocabulary, “DBpedia - Web Taxonomy”.
-Add a new term reference field to the content type where you want to use that vocabulary, cialisfrance24.com and for the widget, choose “Web Taxonomy autocomplete”.
+Add a new term reference field to the content type where you want to use that vocabulary, and for the widget, choose “Web Taxonomy autocomplete”.
 For the vocabulary, choose “DBpedia - Web Taxonomy”.

 When you create a node with that content type, start typing in the term reference field you created.
 After a moment, autocomplete suggestions will start appearing from the external vocabulary.
 After you save the node, the term(s) you added will be saved to Drupal as well and will appear as terms in the “DBpedia - Web Taxonomy” vocabulary when you look at it.